 Next, set a preventative maintenance plan in place.
 Have an HVAC professional inspect your AC system in the spring, before the sun is out in full force.
 Air conditioning service prevents problems such as a frozen air conditioner, as well as, extends the life of your HVAC system.

 The technician will check: your air filters for dirt, your coils for grime, your refrigerant level for leaks, your drain for blockages, and your blower fan for proper rotation and speed.

-Lastly, and more importantly, the HVAC pro can evaluate your air ducts for good air flow.
-Sometimes this is hard to do because of how complex and hard to get at your air duct system is.
-There are many ways for the air flow in your air ducts to be inhibited (see our air balance blogpost).
-Having them checked in the spring and in the fall will help prevent an issue from popping up that could cost you big money.
+Lastly, and more importantly, the HVAC pro can evaluate your air ducts for proper airflow.
+Sometimes this is hard to do because of how complex and hard to get at your air ductwork system is.
+There are many ways for the air flow in your air ducts to be inhibited (see our air balance blog post).
+Having your ductwork checked in the spring and in the fall will help prevent an issue from popping up that could cost you big money.

 Your AC has a special chemical called a refrigerant that is vital to cooling your home.
 If the refrigerant gets too cold, you’ll notice your AC freezing up.
 Even on the hottest of days.

 Always plan ahead and properly maintain your AC system.
 Look for the signs that something is not right, and when you notice something awry, don’t wait to act or the problem will worsen.